Upcoming Workshops, Readings, and Events.

 Generative Writing Classes: Jumpstart Your Writing: Poetry, Fiction, and Creative Nonfiction (6-week class); Introduction to Poetry (6-week class), Space & Time for BIPOC Writers (12-week class), Poet Tea: Making & Writing about Tea (3-hour class), Eat the Apple: Writing Sensual Experiences (3-hour class), Beloved: How to Write a Love Letter (3-hour class)

-Arts Business Classes: Submitting to Literary Markets & Magazines (3-hour class), Fund Your Writing: Fellowships, Residencies, and Grants (3-hour class); MFA Application Crash Course (3-hour class), Writing the MFA Application (4-week Course) Cultivating Sustainable Writing Practices (3-hour class); Finding Your Literary Community (3-hour class)
+Arts Business Classes: Submitting to Literary Markets & Magazines (3-hour class), Artist Residencies 101 (2-hour class), Fund Your Writing: Fellowships, Residencies, and Grants (3-hour class); MFA Application Crash Course (3-hour class), Writing the MFA Application (4-week Course) Cultivating Sustainable Writing Practices (3-hour class); Finding Your Literary Community (3-hour class)

 Apr